THE PURCELL

 QUICK MSWL: Paige is a Canadian agent, especially (though not exclusively) interested in hearing from Canadian authors!
 Paige would love to read your Commercial Horror, Thriller, Mystery/Suspense, Paranormal, Urban Fantasy, Western, Speculative Fiction, select Romance, and Informative Non-Fiction submissions, Middle Grade to Adult.
 However, she is not interested in Picture Books, Memoir, Fairies, Outer Space, Poetry, or Religion.

 Read Paige's full Manuscript Wish List here.
 Paige will only be open sporadically.
-She will open for the first time in early 2026.
+She will open in Late 2026.

 Kimberly Monaghan

-Kimberly Monaghan’s corporate career includes leading teams and supporting the success of professionals as a human resources director, licensed counselor, career consultant, and coach.
-Her creative career spans three decades, encompassing roles as a magazine contributing editor, publicity assistant for Severn River Publishing, and a decade-long reviewer for School Library Journal.
+Kimberly Monaghan’s corporate career includes leading teams and supporting professionals’ success as a human resources director, licensed counselor, career consultant, and coach.
+Her creative career spans three decades, encompassing roles as a magazine contributing editor, publicity assistant at Severn River Publishing, and a decade-long reviewer for School Library Journal.

 Jen Robles